- ServicesValue-add options

 - CompanyAbout VOZIQ

 Earlier this year, Nissan took Geneva Motor Show by storm by putting in place a comprehensive social media strategy.
 The strategy included use of almost all major social networks, and several touch points where the visitors could share their experience on social media.
 Importance of social media for Nissan goes beyond events alone.
-Nissan has active presence over major social networks through profiles, which focus on individual cars and countries.
-The focus of Nissan’s social media strategy is on growing a community of passionate audience for their products.
+Nissan has an active presence over major social networks through profiles, which focus on individual cars and countries.
+The focus of Nissan’s social media strategy is on growing a community of a passionate audience for their products.
 However, how much Nissan has succeeded in creating the buzz?
 Also, what the social web thinks about brand Nissan?

 Let’s find out!

 In this article, we have tried to analyze performance of Nissan on social media platforms.
 This analysis allows companies like Nissan to benefit from social media in a way, which is different from the other use – engagement.
 For large companies, social media analysis throws up interesting insights, which can help them understand crucial aspects of customers, competitors, and their market.
 These insights are gained by analyzing thousands of conversations happening around social networks.

 For the purpose of analysis, we have scoured conversations on social networks, online media, and blogs for all mentions of the Nissan as well as related keywords.
 These conversations normally relate to the customers of the brand, competitors, and customers of the competitors.
 Using natural language processing algorithms and text analysis the conversations on social media are analyzed for actionable intelligence about the brand with respect to product, people, places, topics, issues, and categories.